Ben Folds

-Benjamin Scott Folds (born September 12, 1966) is an American singer-songwriter, musician, and composer.
-Folds was the frontman and pianist of the alternative rock trio Ben Folds Five from 1993 to 2000, and again in the early 2010s during their reunion.
-He has recorded a number of solo albums and performed live as a solo artist.
-He has also collaborated with musicians such as William Shatner, Regina Spektor, "Weird Al" Yankovic, and yMusic, and undertaken experimental songwriting projects with authors such as Nick Hornby and Neil Gaiman.
-Since May 2017, he has been the first artistic advisor to the National Symphony Orchestra at the Kennedy Center in Washington, D.C..
+Benjamin Scott Folds (born September 12, 1966) is an American singer-songwriter.
+After playing in several small independent bands from the late 1980s through the early '90s, Folds came to prominence as the frontman and pianist of the alternative rock trio Ben Folds Five from 1993 to 2000, and again during their reunion from 2011 to 2013.
+Folds has recorded a number of solo albums, most recently Sleigher (2024).
+He has also collaborated with musicians such as Regina Spektor, "Weird Al" Yankovic and yMusic, and undertaken experimental songwriting projects with actor William Shatner and authors such as Nick Hornby and Neil Gaiman.
+Folds was the artistic advisor to the National Symphony Orchestra at the Kennedy Center in Washington, D.C. from 2019 until 2025.

-Folds has frequently performed arrangements of his music with uncommon instrumentation, including symphony orchestras and a cappella groups.
-In addition to contributing music to the soundtracks of the animated films Hoodwinked!, and Over the Hedge, Folds has produced several albums, including Amanda Palmer's first solo album.
+Folds has frequently performed arrangements of his music with uncommon instrumentation for rock and pop music, including symphony orchestras and a cappella groups.
+In addition to contributing music to the soundtracks of the animated films Hoodwinked! and Over the Hedge, Folds has produced several albums, including Amanda Palmer's debut solo album Who Killed Amanda Palmer (2008).

-Folds was a judge on the NBC a cappella singing contest The Sing-Off from 2009 to 2013.
-In July 2019, Folds published his first book, a memoir, titled A Dream About Lightning Bugs: A Life of Music and Cheap Lessons.
+Folds was also a judge on the NBC a cappella singing contest The Sing-Off from 2009 to 2013.
+In July 2019 he published his first book, a memoir titled A Dream About Lightning Bugs.

 Early life and education

-Folds was born in Winston-Salem, North Carolina.
+Folds was born in 1966 to Dean and Scotty Folds (née Kellam) in Winston-Salem, North Carolina.
+His paternal grandmother was from West Virginia.
 He became interested in piano at age nine.
 His father, a carpenter, brought one home through a barter trade with a customer who was unable to pay.
 During this time, Folds listened to songs by Elton John and Billy Joel on AM radio, and learned them by ear.
 During his years at Richard J. Reynolds High School in Winston-Salem, Folds played in several bands as the pianist, bassist, or drummer.

-Folds attended the University of Miami's Frost School of Music on a full percussion scholarship, but dropped out after having failed 'the jury' and losing his scholarship.
+Folds attended the University of Miami's Frost School of Music on a full percussion scholarship, but dropped out after having failed "the jury" and lost his scholarship.
 He devoted a lot of time to working on piano technique.
 "I spent maybe six months just running scales with a metronome like a freak," Folds said.
 "I suppose that did something."

 After leaving Miami, he returned to North Carolina and enrolled at the University of North Carolina at Greensboro for the fall semester of 1985.
-It was while studying at UNCG that he met his 'accidental mentor', Robert Darnell.
+It was while studying at UNCG that he met his "accidental mentor," Robert Darnell.
 Folds would acknowledge the impact of Darnell on his appreciation of music in his 2019 memoir A Dream About Lightning Bugs.